Arizona Cardinals vs. Seattle Seahawks NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Arizona and its opponents have combined to score more than 48 points in six of 10 games this season.
+- Arizona and its opponents have gone over the current 47.5-point total in six of 10 games this season.

-- The combined points per game average of the two teams, 48.8, is 0.8 points greater than Sunday's over/under.
+- The two teams combine to score 48.8 points per game, 1.3 more than the total in this contest.

-- This contest's total is 8.4 points more than the 39.6 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 39.6 points per game, 7.9 fewer than this contest's over/under.

-- The Cardinals and their opponents have scored an average of 49.1 points per game in 2020, 1.1 more than Sunday's total.
+- Cardinals games this season feature an average total of 49.1 points, a number 1.6 points higher than Sunday's over/under.

 Cardinals stats and trends

-- Arizona has seven wins against the spread in 10 games this season.

-- So far this season, the Cardinals have been installed as favorites by a 2-point margin or more six times and are 3-3 ATS in those matchups.
+- So far this season, the Cardinals have been installed as favorites by a 2.5-point margin or more six times and are 3-3 ATS in those matchups.

-- Arizona's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).
+- Arizona's games this year have hit the over on five of 10 set point totals (50%).

-- Arizona is 6-2 against the spread and 7-1 overall in games when it puts up more than 20.7 points.
+- When Arizona puts up more than 20.7 points, it is 6-2 against the spread and 7-1 overall.

 - The Cardinals have turned the ball over 11 times this season, two more turnovers than the Seahawks have forced (9).